The Blueprint on How to Book Perfect Iron Man Match Ahead of WWE Extreme Rules

 When Michaels wrestled Kurt Angle on October 3, 2005, their match on Raw ended in a 2-2 draw to put Angle in a negative light, as he refused to go into overtime to truly settle the score and find out who the better man was.

-Sometimes, it's less about the two opponents being on par with each other, and more about just showcasing their skills in general.
+Sometimes, it's less about the two opponents being on par with each other and more about just showcasing their skills in general.

 Angle facing Chris Benoit in an Ultimate Submission Match was a means to exhibit that, as the two were both supremely talented in-ring technicians.